Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo*

 This isn’t the first time DeRogatis has made this claim.
 In a June 19, 2008 article regarding Lil Wayne’s Tha Carter III, he says, “…some of the greatest hits in pop history have paid subtly veiled homage to oral sex, ‘Please Please Me,’ ‘Sugar, Sugar’ and the B-52s’ ‘Roam’ among them.”*

 Upon reading this for the first time, I loudly exclaimed, “Anal-oral sexual contact in a catchy pop song?
 I don’t freakin’ believe it!”
-The elderly woman sitting next to me at the bus stop made a strangled gurgling sound and fainted.
-In my excitement, I performed anilingus on her while she was unconscious.
+The elderly woman sitting next to me at the bus stop made a strangled gurgling sound and nearly fainted.
 Continue reading The Case for Anilingus in The B52’s “Roam”